Information about signup for importers, producers, and intermediaries

 Beverages that should be registered with the Danish deposit system

-- Other fermented drink products (such as cider with an alcohol content of less than 10%)
+- Other fermented beverages (e.g., cider, with an alcohol content under 10%)

-- Mineral water, water, lemonade, iced tea and similar products that are non-carbonated and ready to drink.
+- Mineral water, spring water, water, lemonade, iced tea and others which are similarly immediate drinkable and non-carbonated

 - Smoothies (without milk)